 41 Are there any other current developments or emerging trends in your jurisdiction that should be noted?
-Please include reference to world-wide regulatory concerns, such as high-frequency trading, commodity position limits, capital adequacy for investment firms and 'shadow banking'.
+Please include reference to world-wide regulatory concerns, such as restrictions on foreign ownership in strategic industries, high-frequency trading, commodity position limits, capital adequacy for investment firms and 'shadow banking'.